jhinmainksta/drone/docs/en/ros.md

 Main documentation: https://wiki.ros.org.

 **ROS** is a widely used framework for developing complex and distributed robotic systems.
-The [Clover autonomous flights platform](programming.md) is based on ROS.
+The [Drone autonomous flights platform](programming.md) is based on ROS.

 ## Installation

 ROS is already installed on [the RPi image](image.md).

 To install ROS on your PC you may address the [official installation documentation](https://wiki.ros.org/noetic/Installation/Ubuntu).
-For a quick start it's recommended to use [the virtual machine image with ROS and Clover simulator](simulation_vm.md).
+For a quick start it's recommended to use [the virtual machine image with ROS and Drone simulator](simulation_vm.md).

 ## Concepts